nrednav/youtube-playlist-duration-calculator/README.md

 If you wish to request a new feature or report a bug, please open an issue by clicking [here](https://github.com/nrednav/youtube-playlist-duration-calculator/issues/new).
+Note that the "Report this issue" link in the extension's failure banner points to a no-account Google Form instead, for users who do not have a GitHub account.

 ## Translations